oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/6-analyze-data.md

     1: Hierarchies and measures

-    2: Columns, Rows, Values and Filters where you can drag components from the zone 1 to slice and dice the data.
+    2: Columns, Rows, Values and Filters where you can drag components from zone 1 to slice and dice the data.

-    3: Main area for displaying reports and charts.
+    3: Area for displaying reports and charts.

     4: Table/Pivot/Chart view.
-For remainder of the lab we will use chart view.
+For the remainder of the lab, we will use chart view.
+It is much easier to visualize the information through charts.

     5: Insights.
 Automated algorithm to search for hidden patterns.
 This is the topic of our last lab.
-For now, we will click on the right side bar to collapse it.
+For now, we will click on the right-side divider bar to collapse it.

 ![Screenshot of analysis home page](images/image69_av_analyze_home.png)